middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/ada-policy.md

 d.
 An ADA Coordinator reviews the request for accommodation, and the accompanying documentation and will make one of the following determinations:

-_i._ certifies the student as a person with a disability under the ADA; or
+*i.* certifies the student as a person with a disability under the ADA; or

-_ii._ finds that there is insufficient evidence to certify the student's eligibility, and
+*ii.* finds that there is insufficient evidence to certify the student's eligibility, and

 (a) denies the student's request for certification and informs the student of the available channels of appeal; or

 (b) requests additional information.

-_2\.
-Accommodation_
+*2. Accommodation*

 Once a student has been certified as a person with a disability, the ADA Coordinator: